wszramkowska/ToolsandProduction/Development Commentary.md

 - Present feedback or issues identified during testing, using graphs, tables, or visual aids to summarise results.
 - Describe how these issues were addressed.
 If any issues were not resolved, provide a clear justification for leaving them unaddressed.

+Inititally before the sounds were implemented, I playtested the levels made by our designers.
+This not only provided feeback for their puzzles and game mechanics, but also allowed me to get a good grasp of each level and the kind of atmosphere I would need to create with audio.
+I also took note of any assets in teh level which would require sound such as oil dripping, swinging axes and big fans.

+I collaborated with other members of my team, specifically the level designers, to conduct playtesting sessions.
+These sessions involved team members playing through the level as I observed and collected feedback regarding the audio experience.

+I received feedback about footstep audio transition between surfaces, sometimes when the player moved from one surface to another the footsteps could sound awkward or out of place.
+I had a lot of difficulty trying to fix this because the footsteps were free sounds and I didn't have enough technical knowledge in audio editing to create a smoother blend.
+Given more time I could learn Adobe Audition in more detail and try to edit the sounds more so they would match and transition more easily.

 ### Technical Difficulties
 - Identify any technical difficulties encountered during the implementation phase.
 - Provide details on how these issues were diagnosed and resolved.
 - If any difficulties remain unresolved, explain the impact on the project and any mitigation strategies used to minimise their effect.
 - Reflect on what you would do differently in future projects to avoid similar issues.

+One technical difficulty I encountered when implementing my audio is working with the Niagara Particle System.
+The winter level of the game had tunnels which blasted cold air, the visuals for this were done using Niagara.
+When trying to add the sound for this, I attemoted to make an event in the emitter, which I could then call from the tunnel blueprints.
+However I could not get the events to actually show up and instead I cut the audio perfectly and timed it to the wind blast, then played it when the particle effects were spawned.
+In the end I was happy with the timing of the audio matching the effects, however I would like to do further research in the future into the Niagara Systems and specifically how to implement audio within them.

 ## Outcomes (Suggested Word Count 300)